swystems/prob-bellkat/README.md

   * produce automata capturing guarded strings of sets via `automaton` command
   * produce the execution traces via `execution-trace` command (e.g., Fig. 5 and Fig. 11)
-  * produce the convex set of probability distributions via `run` command (Table 1) machine-readable form for the next step via `--json` command)
+  * produce the convex set of probability distributions via `run` command (Table 1)
+     * these outputs can be compared for equality to check if different protocols have the same semantics
+     * machine-readable form for the next step is supported via `--json` option
   * analyze the produced convex set of distributions via `probability` command (Table 1)